LennonLab/Emergence/EmergencePrePrint.md

 The *Emergence* platform encodes energetic costs, ecological selection, stochasticity, and multiplicative interactions.
 These phenomena capture the basis of life history trade-offs, resource-limited growth, the importance of stochasticity and determinism, and the nonlinear nature of ecological dynamics.
 *Emergence* builds individual-based models from random starting conditions and allows ecological selection to operate on random variation in species traits.
-*Emergence* generates established patterns of commonness and rarity, scaling patterns from metabolic theory and biodiversity theory, growth and abundance patterns of population ecology, and trade-offs in life history strategies.
+*Emergence* generates established patterns of commonness and rarity, scaling patterns from metabolic theory and biodiversity theory, growth and abundance patterns of population ecology.
 Our platform reveals that iconic ecological patterns that span paradigms, theories, and subdisciplines can simultaneously emerge from random starting conditions when basic principles are observed.

 ## Introduction